Sainz wins Singapore thriller as Red Bull run is broken

 And so ended the Milton Keynes operations’ unbeaten run, a Singapore Grand Prix that proved a sleepy affair until springing into life with a handful of laps remaining.

-A sluggish start saw Russell slip top third off the line, while Lewis Hamilton took to the escape road when the field reached Turn 2.
+A sluggish start saw Russell slip to third off the line, while Hamilton took to the escape road when the field reached Turn 2.

 He was fourth at the time and emerged third ahead of his Mercedes team-mate, who had Lando Norris in tow.

-Sainz led the opening lap from his Ferrari team-mate by 1.2s, with Hamilton still third ahead of Russell, Norris, and Fernando Alonso.
+Sainz led the opening lap from his Ferrari team-mate Charles Leclerc by 1.2s, with Hamilton still third ahead of Russell, Norris, and Fernando Alonso.

-A strong opening lap saw Oscar Piastri rise to 14th while Liam Lawson fell two places – one of those to Max Verstappen who was 10th after the opening tour.
+A strong opening lap saw Oscar Piastri rise to 14th while Liam Lawson fell two places – one of those to Verstappen, who was 10th after the opening tour.

 The two Mercedes did swap positions on Lap 2, Hamilton quickly coming under fire from Norris who’d complained to his McLaren pit wall that the seven-time champ should be further punished for his Turn 2 antics.